U.S. Senate Republicans to discuss details of new infrastructure plan

 Biden has set his sights on infrastructure legislation that would both revamp the nation’s roads and bridges as well as boost spending on services including healthcare and childcare - although Republicans reject the idea that those latter priorities even qualify for the label “infrastructure.”

-The bipartisan plan unveiled last week sticks to spending on physical infrastructure like roads and bridges, members have said.
-House of Representatives Speaker Nancy Pelosi, a Democrat, expressed some skepticism about it on Sunday, saying it would be a hard sell to her party unless Democrats can be assured that there is "more to come." read more
+The bipartisan plan unveiled last week sticks tospending on physical infrastructure like roads and bridges, members have said.
+House of Representatives Speaker Nancy Pelosi, a Democrat, expressed some skepticism about it on Sunday, saying it would be a hard sell to her party unless Democrats can be assured that there is “more to come.”

 TWO TRACKS?